Gales of November

 The Coast Guard, National Transportation Safety Board and Lake Carriers Association came to three different conclusions about why the Fitzgerald sank.

 Whitefish Point commemoration: Every Nov.
 10, the Great Lakes Shipwreck Museum on Michigan's Upper Peninsula, near the spot where the Fitzgerald sank, holds a service to commemorate the loss of the ship and its crew of 29, ringing the ship's salvaged bronze bell 29 times.
+In recent years, it has been livestreamed.

 For more, see Graveyard of the Great Lakes.